nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 ### Infographics

 Infographics, although not a specific type of visualisation itself, are often used to tell a story, and can used any visualisation method.
 The aim of an infographic is to quickly pull focus to a user.
-Infographics, although a type of data visualisation are not always accurate and can be sometimes simplified for the purpose of an infographic therefore it is always important to be mindful of any assumptions or biases infographics can cause.
+Infographics, although a type of data visualisation are not always accurate and can be sometimes simplified for the purpose of an infographic therefore it's always important to be mindful of any assumptions or biases infographics can cause.

 If you’re using an infographic: